kubernetes/sig-release/release-team/role-handbooks/ci-signal/README.md

   - Assign the issue to appropriate SIG using /sig label
   - If you are aware of the individual associated with the enhancement area or issue, @mention of individual(s) and SIG leads tends to result in faster turn around
   - Add @kubernetes/sig-foo-test-failures to draw SIG-foo’s attention to the issue
-  - CC the release manager and bug triage lead if the issue needs attention immediately
+  - CC @ci-signal github team on the issue to let rest of the team know about it, you might also CC the release lead and bug triage lead if the issue needs extra attention immediately
   - Post the test failure in SIG’s Slack channel to get help in routing the issue to the rightful owner(s)
   - [Sample test failure issue](https://github.com/kubernetes/kubernetes/issues/81191)
+  - Add the issue to [CI signal board](https://github.com/orgs/kubernetes/projects/11) under "New"
 - Build and maintain a document of area experts / owners across SIGs for future needs e.g.: Scalability experts, upgrade test experts etc

 #### **_Best Practice:_**